phake/phake/docs/mocks.rst

 .. code-block:: php

-    $mock = Phake::mock('ClassToMock');
+    $mock = Phake::mock(ClassToMock::class);

 The ``$mock`` variable is now an instance of a generated class that inherits from ``ClassToMock`` with hooks that allow you to force functions to return known values.
-By default, all methods on a mock object will return null.
+By default, all methods on a mock object will return the type specified in the return type or null.
 This behavior can be overridden on a per method and even per parameter basis.
 This will be covered in depth in :ref:`method-stubbing-section`.

 The mock  will also record all calls made to this class so that you can later verify that specific methods were called with the proper parameters.
 This will be covered in depth in :ref:`method-verification-section`.